Board effectiveness

 Read the article

-To help boards successfully navigate this complexity, it’s important to think about board effectiveness in its broadest sense.
-That means going beyond measuring the three traditional pillars of board effectiveness — individuals, information, and infrastructure — and digging into other factors, like the board’s role in innovation and its decision-making agility.
+It’s crucial to think about board effectiveness in its broadest sense.
+That means going beyond measuring the three traditional pillars of board effectiveness (individuals, information, and infrastructure) and digging into other factors, like the board’s role in innovation and its decision-making agility.

 A KPI dashboard pulls together relevant metrics to provide a snapshot of the board’s performance against its agreed objectives.
-These objectives can include speed and quality of decisions, board independence, director engagement, and board evaluation scores.
+Track both numbers and feedback — decision timelines, attendance rates, director engagement scores, and stakeholder confidence levels.
+These objectives may include speed and quality of decisions, attendance, board independence, director engagement, stakeholder confidence, and board evaluation scores.

 A well-structured KPI dashboard can cut through the noise of a limitless supply of data points and help directors focus on the issues that matter most.